bresilla/Project_1_RoboND/README.md

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.

+So, launching in autonomous mode, it actually works pretty well. it navigates the terrain with quiet high fidelity!
+It still spins sometime and is not able to avoid small obstacles.

+How i can improve that:

+Firstly, i think that when thresholding and then creating the navigable terrain, i can restrict the distance of this terrain, so i don't consider terrain further away than 2 or three meters from robot, and in this was i can make a mean angle that is more robust on just those near pixels.

+Secondly, decision step.
+There are many many ways that this changes the behaviour of the robot.
+Adding a time function, as when it spins for more than `x` amount of time/frames then, change the angle.
+Then when stuck for too much time, got to stop more and spin in the other side, and so on...

+I think the decision step is very entertaining, as it makes use of logic and taking actions based on the input you get.

+## So, this mark the end of my project!
+I was soo blown away that in just week one we covered all those basics concept.
+And to think of, its a lot, but was so attractive (sorry for lack of my english vocabulary), so i could not even go and do something else.
+Cant wait for next project!